ey92/notes/4744/hw3/hw3.md

 people who people need need people who people need people need people who need people who people need
 ```
-- I removed the bad sentence (from piazza discussion), so the sentence marked with a '#' is no longer in the test cases
+- I removed the bad sentence (from Piazza discussion), so the sentence marked with a '#' is no longer in the test cases

 #### Part C
 p1.lex